IT’S ALL ABOUT THE KIDS!

 Naturally, we fell in love with them and were all the more committed to making their lives better.
 All the children are special; but one captured our hearts completely.
 Five-years later, she is in our life more than ever.
 Join our blog for more on this amazing, ever-growing story.

 When we came home to Florida, we wanted to do something in addition to selling merchandise.
 So Sal created a Rapha House Online Auction to raise funds, which we have done for three years now.

 In 2013, I had the privilege of going back to Cambodia to see “my babies.”
 I was so touched to see the children two-years later, much stronger, more secure, steeped in faith and optimism.
 We have much more to tell.
 Rapha House is thriving; they’re now in Thailand, Haiti and Cambodia.

-Now we have an amazing opportunity to partner Rapha House with St. Jude and JDRF at the US OPEN 2015 RACQUETBALL CHAMPIONSHIPS, in Minneapolis in Oct, 2015.
+Now we have an amazing opportunity to partner Rapha House with St. Jude at the US OPEN 2015 RACQUETBALL CHAMPIONSHIPS, in Minneapolis in Oct, 2015.
 We will be running a national online auction, to raise funds for all three of these important kids’ charities.